SIMPSON Tensor Conventions#

 References#

-Implementation Note: Several conventions described here—particularly the treatment of dipolar and anisotropic J-coupling scaling—are inferred from SIMPSON v6.0.2 source code and validated numerically.
+Several conventions described here—particularly the treatment of dipolar and anisotropic J-coupling scaling—are inferred from SIMPSON v6.0.2 source code and validated numerically.
 These behaviours reflect the implementation of that version and may change in future releases.